MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage-use.md

 The following sections (numbered 4a and 4b) demonstrate two means to access the blob container.

-The [first method (4a)](#4a-use-blob-storage-with-authentication) authenticates the app with `DefaultAzureCredential` as described in [How to authentication Python apps](azure-sdk-authenticate.md#authenticate-with-defaultazurecredential).
+The [first method (4a)](#4a-use-blob-storage-with-authentication) authenticates the app with `DefaultAzureCredential` as described in [How to authenticate Python apps](azure-sdk-authenticate.md#authenticate-with-defaultazurecredential).
 With this method you must first assign the appropriate permissions to the app identity, which is the recommended practice.

 The [second method (4b)](#4b-use-blob-storage-with-a-connection-string) uses a connection string to access the storage account directly.
 Although this method seems simpler, it has two significant drawbacks: